NikolaiRadke/Noko/Write_EEPROM (Konflikt durch Groß- und Kleinschreibung)/README.md

 #Setup a serial connection and write to EEPROMs (Linux)

-1. Open the NOKO writer in the Arduino IDE and start it.
+1. Open **NOKO_EEPROM_Disk0.ino** or **NOKO_Disk1.ino** in the Arduino IDE and upload the sketch to your Arduino.

 2. Open a terminal

-3. To communicate through the connection, the user must be a member of the group **Dialout**.
+3. To communicate through the connection, the user must be a member of the group **dialout**.
 This can easily be done once-for-all with this command:
 ``` sudo usermod -aG dialout $(whoami) ```

 4. Set parameter of serial communication with